 - Cover the outside of the tank glass with aquarium paper to stop light reflections inside the habitat.

 - Use dense planting around the perimeter of the tank to mask reflections.

-Not only do bettas have similar color perceptions as humans, but their eyes are also similar in the way they work.
+Not only do bettas have similar color perceptions as humans, but their eyes are also similar in how they work.

 Bettas can focus on an object fairly precisely.
-However, the fish sees a contrasted, blurry image where you see a sharper picture.
+However, the fish sees a contrasted, blurry image, whereas you see a sharper picture.
 That visual quirk enables the fish to view the object very effectively through a high-contrast image.